Division of McMillan: History

 The Division was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 election.
-It was named after Angus McMillan, a mass murderer and early European explorer in the Gippsland region responsible for the Gippsland massacres.
+It was named after Angus McMillan, an early European explorer in the Gippsland region, and later considered a mass murderer, responsible for the Gippsland massacres.
 The seat traded hands between the conservative parties from its creation until Labor finally won it in 1980.
 The Division has changed hands five times in the last seven Federal elections.
 The change at the 2004 election was attributed to the redistribution of 29 January 2003, which removed the traditionally Labor-voting cities of Traralgon and Morwell from the Division.
 This allowed Liberal Russell Broadbent to win the seat once again; he had previously held it from 1996 to 1998.
 Broadbent was re-elected in the 2007 election.

 The 1972 federal election saw Country Party candidate Arthur Hewson win the seat from third place and a primary vote of 16.6%.
 This is the lowest primary vote for a winning candidate in any federal election; Hewson overtook the Liberal candidate on preferences from the Democratic Labor Party and disendorsed sitting Liberal MP Alex Buchanan, and then defeated the Labor candidate on Liberal preferences.

-The division was renamed to the Division of Monash in 2018.
+Due to McMillan's role in the Gippsland massacres, there were proposals in the 2000s and 2010s to have the division renamed.
+It was finally renamed to the Division of Monash in 2018.